How to Parallel Park for Beginners: Step-by-Step Guide

 Do You Have to Parallel Park on the Driving Test?

 In most U.S. states, you will be tested on your parallel parking skills during your driver’s license test.
-Failure in the parallel parking part of the test is often equal to an instant fail on the driving test and it is considered to be one of the most difficult parts of the road test.
+Failure in the parallel parking part of the test is often equal to an instant fail on the driving test and it is considered to be one of the most difficult parts of the exam.
 You can read which states have decided to drop parallel parking from the driver’s exam here.

 How to Reverse Parallel Park in 6 Easy Steps